Bifidobacterium longum

 Bifidobacterium longum is a Gram-positive, catalase-negative, rod-shaped bacterium present in the human gastrointestinal tract and one of the 32 species that belong to the genus Bifidobacterium.
 It is a microaerotolerant anaerobe and considered to be one of the earliest colonizers of the gastrointestinal tract of infants.
 When grown on general anaerobic medium, B. longum forms white, glossy colonies with a convex shape.

 B. longum is one of the most common bifidobacteria present in the gastrointestinal tracts of both children and adults.
 B. longum is non-pathogenic, is often added to food products, and its production of lactic acid is believed to prevent growth of pathogenic organisms.

 Classification

 In 2002, three previously distinct species of Bifidobacterium, B. infantis, B. longum, and B. suis, were unified into a single species named B. longum with the biotypes infantis, longum, and suis, respectively.
 This occurred as the three species had extensive DNA similarity including a 16S rRNA gene sequence similarity greater than 97%.
 In addition, the three original species were phenotypically difficult to distinguish due to different carbohydrate fermentation patterns among strains of the same species.

 As probiotic activity varies among strains of B. longum, interest exists in the exact classification of new strains, although this is made difficult by the high gene similarity between the three biotypes.
 Currently, strain identification is done through polymerase chain reaction (PCR) on the subtly different 16S rRNA gene sequences.

+Subspecies B. infantis

+Bifidobacterium longum subsp. infantis (B. infantis) exists primarily in the intestine of breast-fed infants.
+B. infantis is unique in its ability to digest and consume human milk oligosaccharides (HMOs).
+Unlike the other subspecies, B. infantis contains a 43-kb gene cluster, or HMO Cluster I, that encodes transport proteins and glycolyl hydrolases that allow it to transport HMOs inside the cell and break them down completely.

+The presence of B. infantis in the gut of infants proves to have many health benefits.
+It has a competitive advantage which results in less diversity in the infant gut microbiota and therefore fewer luminal pathogens.
+It also decreases intestinal permeability while increasing stability of tight junction proteins.
+It promotes the maturation of the innate immune response and promotes anti-inflammatory properties.
+Therefore, premature infants without B. infantis, have gut dysbiosis and an increased risk of necrotizing enterocolitis and late-onset sepsis.
+Currently, there is research on the use of probiotics with B. infantis for premature infants.